 You should inform the local authority if you decide to sell your property.
-You will be required to pay the amount deferred in full from the sale proceeds and the local authority will be required to relinquish the legal charge on the property.
+You will be required to pay the amount deferred in full from the sale proceeds and the local authority will be required to cancel the legal charge on the property.
+Interest on the debt may also be due.